wasmCloud/wasmcloud.com/docs/hosts/elixir/safeshutdown.md

 ### Stopping the Background Daemon

-If you started the wasmCloud host runtime as a background process/daemon, then you can simply use the `wasmcloud_host` binary to terminate the process by executing `wasmcloud_host stop`.
+If you started the wasmCloud host runtime via [wash](/docs/installation), you can simply run `wash down` in order to clean up running processes in the background.
+If you started the host runtime using the [manual host guide](/docs/hosts/elixir/running), you'll need to send the process a `SIGTERM`.

 ### Exiting a Console

-If you start the wasmCloud host runtime as a console, either through the use of the `iex` application or by running `wasmcloud_host start_iex`, then you are in an interactive mode application that typically only supports termination through `ctrl-c`.
+If you start the wasmCloud host runtime as a console through the use of the `iex` application, then you are in an interactive mode application that typically only supports termination through `ctrl-c`.

 Before you use `ctrl-c` to exit the application, you can invoke an Elixir function in the `Host` module to attempt to purge all running entities, performing a graceful shutdown (which sends the "quit" message to all running capability providers, etc).